jerhon/honlsoft-v2/blog/2022/2022-02-05-software-architecture-the-monolith.md

 The terms component and layer contextually can mean different things.
 In the context of this discussion, I am referring component typically is a package or library depending on the technology of choice.
 This may be akin to an assembly in .NET or a JAR in Java.
-The layers are a conceptual boundary typically used to define what components can interact with each other and to narrow down the purposes of the components.
+The layers are a conceptual boundary typically used to define what components can interact with each other and to narrow down the purpose of components within the layer.

+There are many approaches to internally layering and breaking down software, but these are a few examples.

 ### The n-tier Architecture